£29,695 - £33,595 Price range

 Ford Mondeo Vignale Estate petrol engines

 As engines go, the 2.0-litre petrol in the Vignale isn’t bad, but it’s outclassed by the cheaper-to-run and equally fast twin-turbo diesel.
 With 240hp and a 149mph top speed the petrol Vignale is the fastest in the range.
 The 0-62mph of 7.9 seconds, isn’t slow for a Mondeo, but below average for a 3 Series or an XE.
-The poor fuel consumption of 38mpg and £205 annual road tax don’t help its case either.
+The poor fuel consumption of 38mp doesn’t help its case either.

 Ford Mondeo Vignale Estate diesel engines

-The diesels are a much better choice for the Vignale partly because they have more pulling power for overtaking and because they are cheaper to tax and also use less fuel.
-The 2.0-litre twin-turbo version produces 207hp which is enough for the same 7.9 seconds from 0-62mph as the petrol but it’s fuel economy is better at 54mpg and road tax is cheaper at £110 a year.
+The diesels are a much better choice for the Vignale partly because they have more pulling power for overtaking and because they also use less fuel.
+The 2.0-litre twin-turbo version produces 207hp which is enough for the same 7.9 seconds from 0-62mph as the petrol but it’s fuel economy is better at 54mpg.

-To our eyes the more powerful diesel suits the upmarket character of the car the most, but the 180hp version is likely to be the bestseller – it’s the cheapest to buy, has a marginally better fuel economy (57mpg), road tax costs £110 and with a 0-62mph time of 8.6 seconds it’s not too slow either.
+To our eyes the more powerful diesel suits the upmarket character of the car the most, but the 180hp version is likely to be the bestseller – it’s the cheapest to buy, has a marginally better fuel economy (57mpg), and with a 0-62mph time of 8.6 seconds it’s not too slow either.

 Ford Mondeo Vignale Estate Hybrid